 Prior to joining Manchester Airport, Andrew held a variety of positions during his nine year career with Marks & Spencer in the UK, Europe and the Far East.

 Originally from Yorkshire, he spent four years at Sheffield University studying Japanese.
 He is a keen sports fan and supports Huddersfield Town football club.

 Ken O’Toole joined MAG as Chief Commercial Officer in 2012.
 In this role he was responsible for the key commercial activities across each of the airports of Manchester, London Stansted, East Midlands and Bournemouth.

-In his new role as MD of Manchester Airport he has overall responsibility for the running, operations and commercial elements of the UK’s third biggest airport.
+In his new role as CEO of Manchester Airport he has overall responsibility for the running, operations and commercial elements of the UK’s third biggest airport.

 Prior to joining MAG, Ken was Director of New Route Development for Ryanair.
 A native of Cork, Ireland, Ken qualified as a Chartered Accountant with Deloitte, prior to working with Credit Suisse, First Boston and Musgrave Group PLC.